 Choosing a place to work is a big decision - and not one that you want to get wrong.
 After all, you’ll be spending an awful lot of time at work.
 So, it makes sense to park yourself in an environment that you’ll actually enjoy- whether that’s due to the company culture, pay and perks, and of course the work itself.
 Essentially, somewhere that’s both good for your career and doesn’t leave you with the feeling that life is passing you by.
 No pressure then.
+So, how do you choose the right consulting firm to work for?

 Most people spend very little time thinking about what they want from their job or career, which is ridiculous considering how important it is.
 Make a list of the things that matter to you in your career.
 The essentials, the nice to haves and all the rest of it.